 The floral array is a branched cluster of 6 to 20+ flower heads with each head stalked.
 There are bracts on the cluster stem and the flower stem.

 Flowers: The involucre (the flower head) is cylindric in shape, composed of two types of florets.
 There are 60+ bisexual disc florets of a deep yellow color with corolla tubes 2.5–3.5 mm long.
 These florets have 5 stamens tightly surrounding a single style, which is exerted from the floret throat when the floret opens.
 Disc florets open from the disc perimeter inward.
 The disc florets are surrounded by 8 to 10 yellow pistillate only ray florets with rays (laminae) that are slightly reflexed and 9–10 mm long.
 In all the head is 1/2 to 1 inch wide.
-The phyllaries of the flower head are light green with the tips sometimes a cyan color, and in a single series of 13 to 21.
+The phyllaries around the outside of the flower head are light green with the tips sometimes a cyan color, and in a single series of 13 to 21.
 These are also covered with hair.
-The calyculi (involucre bracts) are inconspicuous, but have purple tips.
+The calyculi (involucre bracts below the phyllaries) are inconspicuous, but have purple tips.

-Seeds: The cypselae (dry achene like seeds), is ribbed with minute hairs on the surface ribs (hirtellous) but sometimes without, 1.5 to 2.5 mm long, with fluffy white pappus for wind distribution.
+Seeds: The cypselae (dry achene like seeds), are ribbed with minute hairs on the surface ribs (hirtellous) but sometimes without, 1.5 to 2.5 mm long, with fluffy white pappus for wind distribution.
 Seeds require at least 60 days of cold stratification plus light for germination.